rednafi/rednafi.com/content/about.md

 -   [LinkedIn]
 -   [Twitter]

-## Behind the blog
+## Colophon

 [Hugo] powers this blog.
+It's rocking the [Papermod] theme with some handrolled CSS flair.
+I write in plain markdown and push the [content] to GitHub, triggering the [GitHub Actions] CI, which then deploys the site to [GitHub Pages].

-I use the [Papermod] theme with some custom CSS.
-You can find more about the stack, deployment, and writing process [here].
+Learn more about the stack, deployment, and writing process [here].

 ## Magnum opus